 Description used by UK track manufacturer, PECO, to denote turnouts manufactured with an insulated crossing (frog).
 This avoids the need for polarity switching for the crossing at the expense of poorer current collection for locomotives.

-Name for means of linking the operation of points and signals such that signals can only show a proceed aspect when points are correctly set, and that points cannot be moved unless the signals over them are showing stop aspects.
+Name for a means of linking the operation of points and signals such that signals can only show a proceed aspect when points are correctly set, and that points cannot be moved unless the signals over them are showing stop aspects.
 Interlocking can be mechanical, electrical using relays or carried out by computers.

 An Interrupt Service Routine is a firmware/software program subroutine (sub-program) triggered by a microprocessor hardware pin.
 When triggered, the processor will temporarily execute a subroutine then return to the previous program execution.
 An ISR can be used to make the processor immediately take care of a time critical operation.
 While there are many uses for an ISR, some common uses would be for receiving serial bits from a serial data interface or sensing an external clock signal to trigger the sending of video signals at a precise time.
 In some cases there are more than one interrupt trigger pin or indication.
 Because of this there may be priority settings.
 A High priority interrupt cannot itself be interrupted whereas a Low priority interrupt can be interrupted by a High level one.
 This helps keep multiple ISRs from interfering with each other.